JuliaNLSolvers/NLsolve.jl/README.md

 a multivariate function, then this package looks for some vector `x` that satisfies `f(x)=0`.

-The package is also able to solve mixed-complementarity problems, which are similar to systems of nonlinear equations, except that the equality to zero is allowed to become an inequality if some boundary condition is satisfied.
+The package is also able to solve mixed complementarity problems, which are similar to systems of nonlinear equations, except that the equality to zero is allowed to become an inequality if some boundary condition is satisfied.
 See further below for a formal definition and the related commands.